pravindasahu/data-engineering-oct-2023/README.md

 Note: you only need to commit the notebook, and you do not need to provide a backup of the database

+-> ResearchGraph.ipynb contains all the steps for Task 1 results.
+To use the same please ensure that below details in config.ini is updated with the details of the database you use:
+1. uri
+2. username
+3. password

 ## Task 2
 2.1 - Calculate the following measures in this data
 * Top 10 organisations with the highest degree of centrality